- Certificate or Associate's degree

 What does a Paralegal do?

-- Conduct research on relevant laws, regulations, and legal articles
+- Conduct research on laws, legal articles and regulations

-- Keep information related to cases or transactions in computer databases
+- Keep information related to cases in computer databases

-- Write reports to help lawyers prepare for trials
+- Help lawyers by writing reports to prepare for trials

-- Draft correspondence and other documents, such as contracts and mortgages
+- Draft correspondence and documents, such as mortgages and contracts

-- Get affidavits and other formal statements that may be used as evidence in court
+- Get formal statements and affidavits that could be used as evidence in court

-Paralegals help lawyers prepare for hearings, trials, and corporate meetings.
-However, their specific duties may vary depending on the size of the firm or organization.
-In smaller firms, paralegals duties tend to vary more.
+Paralegals help lawyers prepare for trials, hearings and corporate meetings.
+Depending on the size of the organization or firm, a paralegal's duties could vary, especially in a smaller firm.
 In addition to reviewing and organizing information, paralegals may prepare written reports that help lawyers determine how to handle their cases.
-If lawyers decide to file lawsuits on behalf of clients, paralegals may help prepare the legal arguments and draft documents to be filed with the court.
+If lawyers decide to file lawsuits on behalf of clients, paralegals may help draft documents and prepare the legal arguments to be filed with the court.

-In larger organizations, paralegals work mostly on a particular phase of a case, rather than handling a case from beginning to end.
-For example, a litigation paralegal might only review legal material for internal use, maintain reference files, conduct research for lawyers, and collect and organize evidence for hearings.
-Litigation paralegals often do not attend trials, but might prepare trial documents or draft settlement agreements.
+Rather than handling a case from beginning to end, paralegals that are employed in larger organizations work mostly on a particular phase of a case.
+For example, a litigation paralegal might only review legal material for internal use, conduct research for lawyers, maintain reference files, and collect and organize evidence for hearings.
+Litigation paralegals often do not attend trials, but might draft settlement agreements or prepare trial documents.

-Law firms increasingly use technology and computer software for managing documents and preparing for trials.
-Paralegals use computer software to draft and index documents and prepare presentations.
-In addition, paralegals must be familiar with electronic database management and be up to date on the latest software used for electronic discovery.
-Electronic discovery refers to all electronic materials that are related to a trial, such as emails, data, documents, accounting databases, and websites.
+Law firms increasingly use computer software and technology in preparing for trials and for managing documents.
+Paralegals use computer software to prepare presentations and draft and index documents.
+In addition, paralegals must be up to date on the latest software used for electronic discovery and familiar with electronic database management.
+Electronic discovery refers to all electronic materials that are related to a trial, such as data, emails, accounting databases, documents and websites.

-Paralegals can assume more responsibilities by specializing in areas such as litigation, personal injury, corporate law, criminal law, employee benefits, intellectual property, bankruptcy, immigration, family law, and real estate.
-In addition, experienced paralegals may assume supervisory responsibilities, such as overseeing team projects or delegating work to other paralegals.
+Paralegals can assume more responsibilities by specializing in different areas.
+Some of these areas could be litigation, corporate law, criminal law, personal injury, employee benefits, intellectual property, bankruptcy, immigration, real estate and family law.
+In addition, experienced paralegals may assume supervisory responsibilities, such as delegating work to other paralegals or overseeing team projects.